Code-Institute-Submissions/Fantastic-Books/TESTING.md

                 - Changes colour on hover
                 - If form is not filled out correctly, user is informed to fill out missing field
                 - If form is filled out correctly, review is added to the database
-                    - reviews.html is loaded
+                    - profile is reloaded
                     - Review is added to _'My Reviews'_ tab and to reviews.html
     - **_Delete Account_**
-        - Allows user to delete their profile
+        - Allows user to delete their account
-        - _'Delete Account'_ button
+        - _'Delete Account'_ button:
             - Changes colour on hover
-            - Triggers modal asking users to confirm they want to delete their Account
+            - Triggers modal asking users to confirm they want to delete their account
         - _'Delete'_modal button
             - Changes colour on hover
             - Deletes the user from the database